bernedom/bernedom.github.io/services/en/workshops.md

 permalink: /services/workshops/
 ---

 In recent years, I have conducted numerous workshops and training sessions to help teams improve their software delivery processes and CMake skills.
-Here are some of the workshops I offer:

-All workshops can be tailored to your team's needs, ranging from small 2-hour sessions to full-day or multi-day workshops.
-Topics include:
+All workshops can be tailored to your team's needs, ranging from small 2-hour sessions to full-day or multi-day workshops.Here are some of the workshops I offer:

 # CMake Workshops